nbertagnolli/nbertagnolli.github.io/_posts/2016-05-23-Bayes_Nets.md

 </head>

 ## **Introduction**
 The goal of graphical models is to represent some joint distribution over a set of random variables.
 In general this is a difficult problem, because even if our random variables are binary, either 1 or 0, our model will require an exponential number of assignments to our values ($$2^n$$).
 By using a graphical model we can try to represent independence assumptions and thus reduce the complexity of our model while still retaining its predictive power.
-In this tutorial I'm going to talk about Bayesian networks, which are a type of directed graphical model where nodes represent random vairables and the paths represent our independence assumptions.
+In this tutorial I'm going to talk about Bayesian networks, which are a type of directed graphical model where nodes represent random variables and the paths represent our independence assumptions.
 I'll go over the basic intuition and operations needed, and build a simple medical diagnosis model.
 The point of this tutorial is not to discuss all of the ways to reason about influence in a Bayes net but to provide a practical guide to building an actual functioning model.
 Let's get started.

 ## **Motivating example**
-Imagine that we are a doctor and we want to predict whether or not a patient will have a heart attack.
+Imagine that we are doctors and we want to predict whether or not a patient will have a heart attack.
 We have a few pieces of information that we can collect like the patients cholesterol, whether or not they smoke, their blood pressure, and whether or not they exercise.
 Now in order to describe this system fully we would need $$2^5$$ interactions.
 However, this many interactions might not lend itself to any additional predictive power.
 We're doctors and we know some things about this disease.
 For example, we know that blood pressure is directly related to heart attacks and that both exercise and smoking can affect blood pressure.
 Thus we can build a model like the one in Figure 1 where we use our domain knowledge to describe the interactions between our features.

 <figure class="half">
 	<img src="/assets/Bayes_Nets/figure_01.png">